Local dominance unveils clusters in networks: Results

 \subsubsection{The advantage of building networks for high dimensional vector data}

-We now show that the combination of the $\epsilon$-ball discretisation and LS community detection method also yields excellent results on high-dimensional data sets.
-We again use very high dimensional well-known benchmark: the MNIST of hand written digits \cite{chatfield2011devil}, and Olivetti of human faces \cite{samaria1994parameterisation}, and show that our simple framework outperforms the-state-of-the-art DDB clustering algorithm \cite{rodriguez2014clustering}, see Table \ref{table:vec-F1}.
+We now show the advantage of combining the $\epsilon$-ball discretisation and community detection methods on clustering high-dimensional data sets.
+Here, we use well-known benchmark datasets with very high dimensions: the MNIST of hand written digits \cite{chatfield2011devil}, and Olivetti of human faces \cite{samaria1994parameterisation}, and show that our simple framework outperforms the-state-of-the-art DDB clustering algorithm \cite{rodriguez2014clustering}, see Table \ref{table:vec-F1}.
 Let us consider, for example, the Olivetti human face dataset, a challenging high dimensional dataset with small sample size.
-Each cluster obtained by the LS algorithm only contain images from a single individual, see Figs.~\textbf{S17-19}, simply based on Euclidean distance between images and without resorting to using complex image similarity measure.
+Each cluster obtained by the LS algorithm only contain images from a single individual, see Supplementary Figs. 17-19, simply based on Euclidean distance between images and without resorting to using complex image similarity measure.
 Moreover, it obtains a higher $F_1$-score than the DDB method.
 We note that for MNIST and Olivetti datasets, the Louvain algorithm has a higher $F_1$-score than LS, but identifies an inappropriately large number of clusters.
-The better performance of the Louvain algorithm lies in some subtle differences from clustering results obtained by the LS method (see comparisons between Fig.~\textbf{S19}A and Fig.~\textbf{S19}B for the Olivetti dataset with 100 images.
+The better performance of the Louvain algorithm lies in some subtle differences from clustering results obtained by the LS method (see comparisons between Supplementary Fig. 19A and Supplementary Fig. 19B for the Olivetti dataset with 100 images.
 The Louvain algorithm detects all images of the eighth person as one cluster, but the LS method classifies four images of the eighth person as another cluster).